patmood/hugegif/README.md

 [DEMO](http://patmood.github.io/hugegif)

 ## TODO
-- fetch individual link model it's not found in the collection
+- fetch individual link model it's not found in the collection *SEMI WORKING*
 - parse input from text fields to handle "/r/" prefix
 - upload image
 - Handle hugegif.com links if they come from reddit